pytorch/serve/examples/intel_extension_for_pytorch/README.md

 ```

 ## Creating and Exporting INT8 model for IPEX
 Intel Extension for PyTorch supports both eager and torchscript mode.
 In this section, we show how to deploy INT8 model for IPEX.
+Please refer to [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/features/int8.md) for more details on Intel® Extension for PyTorch* optimizations for quantization.

 ### 1. Creating a serialized file
 First create `.pt` serialized file using IPEX INT8 inference.
 Here we show two examples with BERT and ResNet50.